-What is the waiting period for activating flood policy?
+What is the waiting period for activating a flood policy?

 Most NFIP flood insurance policies come with a 30-day waiting period.
-However, there are exceptions (source):
+But there are exceptions (source):

 - If you purchase flood insurance in connection with making, increasing, extending or renewing your mortgage loan, the policy is activated immediately.

-- The policy can be active withing one day, if a property is affected by flooding on burned federal land that is a result of, or is exacerbated by, post-wildfire conditions when the policy is purchased within 60 days of the fire containment date.
+- The policy can become active within one day if the property is affected by flooding on burned federal land, provided the flooding is the result of, or has been made worse by, post-wildfire conditions.
+To qualify under this provision, the policy must be purchased within 60 days of the fire containment date.

 Do you even need flood insurance?